logseq/docs/db-version.md

 To create your first property:
 * Create a new block
-* Press `cmd-p` and type the name of a new property
+* Press `cmd-p` and type the name of a new property.
+    * Alternatively, if your cursor is in the block, type `/pro<ENTER>` to kick off the same `Add new property` command
 * Select `Text` as the property type and then type some property value

 A property itself can have properties on its property page.
 By default the `Description` property is available for adding a description to a property.